drush211/Speedruns/Games/Chrono_Cross/Guides/Any%_Good_Ending.md

   * Head to Divine Dragon Falls.
 Altars to get Chrono Cross.
   * Menu
     * Serge (Elements) - Level 1 Chrono Cross
-  * To Opassa Beach and go to the other world.
+  * To Opassa Beach and go to another world.
 Go to the purple vapor, and select the time egg to start the fight.
   * [**Time Devourer (10)**][56]
     * Serge - 1/1/1 (Get to Lvl 3)
     * Glenn - 1 (Get to Lvl 2)